Arsenal F.C.

-Arsenal Football Club is an English professional football club based in Islington, London.
-Arsenal plays in the Premier League, the top flight of English football.
-The club has won 13 league titles (including one unbeaten title), a record 14 FA Cups, two League Cups, 16 FA Community Shields, one European Cup Winners' Cup, and one Inter-Cities Fairs Cup.
+The Arsenal Football Club is a professional football club based in Islington, North London, England.
+They compete in the Premier League, the top tier of English football.
+In domestic football, Arsenal have won 13 league titles (including one unbeaten title), a record 14 FA Cups, 2 League Cups, 17 FA Community Shields and a Football League Centenary Trophy.
+In European football, they have won one European Cup Winners' Cup and one Inter-Cities Fairs Cup.
 In terms of trophies won, it is the third-most successful club in English football.

-Arsenal was the first club from the South of England to join the Football League in 1893, and they reached the First Division in 1904.
-Relegated only once, in 1913, they continue the longest streak in the top division, and have won the second-most top-flight matches in English football history.
-In the 1930s, Arsenal won five League Championships and two FA Cups, and another FA Cup and two Championships after the war.
-In 1970–71, they won their first League and FA Cup Double.
-Between 1989 and 2005, they won five League titles and five FA Cups, including two more Doubles.
-They completed the 20th century with the highest average league position.
-Between 1998 and 2017, Arsenal qualified for the UEFA Champions League for nineteen consecutive seasons.
+Arsenal was the first club from southern England to join the Football League in 1893, officially joining the First Division in 1904.
+Arsenal carries the longest active streak continuously in the top division (over 105 years and counting) & completed the 20th century with the highest average league position of any club.
+Arsenal has won the second-most top-flight matches in English football history.
+In the 1930s, Arsenal won five League Championships and two FA Cups, with another FA Cup and two more Championships coming after the war.
+In 1970–71, it won its first League and FA Cup double.
+Between 1989 and 2005, the club won five league titles and five FA Cups, including two more doubles.
+Between 1998 and 2017, Arsenal qualified for the UEFA Champions League for an English football record nineteen consecutive seasons.

-Herbert Chapman, who changed the fortunes of Arsenal forever, won the club its first silverware, and his legacy led the club to dominate the 1930s decade; Chapman, however, died of pneumonia in 1934, aged 55.
+In 1886, munitions workers at the Royal Arsenal in Woolwich founded the club as Dial Square.
+In 1913, the club crossed the city to Arsenal Stadium in Highbury, becoming close neighbours of Tottenham Hotspur, and creating the North London derby.
+Herbert Chapman won the club its first silverware, and his legacy enabled a trophy-laden period in the 1930s.
 He helped introduce the WM formation, floodlights, and shirt numbers; he also added the white sleeves and brighter red to the club's jersey.
-Arsène Wenger is the longest-serving manager and won the most trophies.
-He won a record seven FA Cups, and his title-winning team set an English record for the longest top-flight unbeaten league run at 49 games between 2003 and 2004, receiving the nickname The Invincibles.
+Arsène Wenger was the club's longest-serving manager and won the most trophies.
+He won a record seven FA Cups, and his third and final title-winning team set an English record for the longest top-flight unbeaten league run at 49 games between 2003 and 2004, receiving the nickname The Invincibles.

-In 1886, munitions workers at the Royal Arsenal in Woolwich founded the club as Dial Square.
-In 1913 the club crossed the city to Arsenal Stadium in Highbury, becoming close neighbours of Tottenham Hotspur, and creating the North London derby.
-In 2006, they moved to the nearby Emirates Stadium.
-With an annual revenue of £340.3m in the 2019–20 season, Arsenal was estimated to be worth US$2.68 billion by Forbes, making it the world's eighth most valuable club, while it is one of the most followed on social media.
-The motto of the club has long been Victoria Concordia Crescit, Latin for "Victory Through Harmony".
+In 2006, the club moved to the nearby Emirates Stadium.
+With an annual revenue of £616.6m in the 2023–24 season, Arsenal was estimated to be worth US$3.4 billion by Forbes, making it the world's eighth-most valuable football club, while also being one of the most followed sport teams in the world on social media.
+The motto of the club is Victoria Concordia Crescit, Latin for "Victory Through Harmony".